lumanex/Linkedin_Analysis/README.md

 ### Conclusion

 The results of this project provide valuable insights into the LinkedIn usage.
-These insights can be used by to develop and imporve engagements, traffic more effective marketing and job search strategies.
+These insights can be used to develop and imporve engagements, traffic more effective marketing and job search strategies.

 ### Limitations